mohannadaly/employeedirectory/README.md

-# Employee Directory RESTful API
+# Employee Directory CRUD Application

 This a MAVEN project where I practice building RESTful API using Spring Boot 3.
+The project also includes a simple MVC app built using Spring MVC containing the basic CRUD operations

 # Database Connection